Zoolander: Plot

+Matilda is given information on Mugatu, learning his birth name was Jacob Moogberg, a washed-up 1980s musician who switched to the fashion industry.
 Derek goes to the runway and Mugatu's DJ plays a remix version of "Relax".
 This activates Derek's mental programming, only for it to stop after Hansel breaks into the DJ booth and shuts off the turntable.
 After Hansel smashes the computer on the floor much to Matilda's dismay (since he took her saying the incriminating files were "in the computer" literally), a guilt-ridden Maury admits to the conspiracy.
 Mugatu then attempts to kill the Prime Minister himself by throwing a shuriken at him, but Derek stops it by unleashing his ultimate model look, "Magnum".
-In Derek's rural hometown, his father Larry watches the event on television and proudly acknowledges Derek as his son while Mugatu is arrested.
+In Derek's rural hometown, his father Larry watches the event on television and proudly acknowledges Derek as his son while Mugatu is arrested for his crimes and swears vengeance on Derek.
 A few years later, Derek, Hansel and Maury start "The Derek Zoolander Center for Kids Who Can't Read Good and Who Wanna Learn to Do Other Stuff Good Too".
-Derek and Matilda have a son named Derek Zoolander Jr., who has already developed his first modeling look.
+Derek and Matilda have a son named Derek Zoolander Jr.